![]() | |

 General Remarks | The habitat pictures were taken at approximately 1800 above sea level in the Fergana mountain range in southern Kyrgyzstan in April 2009.
 The name of the river isn't recorded, but its a tributary of the Kyzylungugir river.
 The species is relatively common and is eaten locally. |

-Habitat Information | |
+![]() | |

 Distribution | Asia: Afghanistan, Pakistan, India, and Tibet.
 Also former USSR.
-Afghanistan Waters (click on these areas to find other species found there) Pakistan Waters (click on these areas to find other species found there) Indian waters (click on these areas to find other species found there) Tibet Waters (click on these areas to find other species found there) Log in to view data on a map. |
+Afghanistan Waters (click on these areas to find other species found there) Pakistan Waters (click on these areas to find other species found there) Indian waters (click on these areas to find other species found there) Tibet Waters (click on these areas to find other species found there) Login to view the map. |

-IUCN Red List Category | Least Concern, range map and more is available on the IUCN species page.
+IUCN Red List Category | Least Concern , range map and more is available on the IUCN species page.
 Last assessed 2020. |

 pH | 6.8 - 7.8 |